-Michael Jackson 's new posthumous "Michael" set may move around 200,000 to 225,000 by week's end on Sunday, Dec.
+Michael Jackson's new posthumous "Michael" set may move around 200,000 to 225,000 by week's end on Dec.
 19, according to industry sources.
-But, Susan Boyle 's current No. 1, "The Gift," could also sell around as many copies (if not more), as could Taylor Swift 's former chart-topper "Speak Now."
+But, Susan Boyle's current No. 1, "The Gift," could also sell around as many copies (if not more), as could Taylor Swift's former chart-topper "Speak Now."

-Jackson's last release, the "This Is It" compilation soundtrack, started at No. 1 a little over a year ago with 373,000 according to Nielsen SoundScan.
+Jackson's last release, the "This Is It" compilation soundtrack, started at No. 1 a little over a year ago with 373,000, according to Nielsen SoundScan.
 However, it's difficult to compare the sales fortunes of "Michael" to "This Is It" because they are such different projects.
-The former is a much-discussed assemblage of new recordings coming nearly a year and a half after his death.
-On the flip side, "This" was essentially a greatest hits collection, released in conjunction with the popular concert documentary film.
+The former is a much-discussed assemblage of new recordings coming nearly a year-and-a-half after his death.
+On the flip side, "This Is It" was essentially a greatest hits collection, released in conjunction with the popular concert documentary film.